ujjwalguptaofficial/fortjs-doc/docs/tutorial/deployment.md

 Few things to note when you are deploying your app to production -

-* Run build for production by using the command - `npm run build:prod` or `yarn run build:prod`
+* Run build for production by using the command - `npm run deploy` or `yarn run deploy`

 * Customize the error page by using customize error handler.
 For info about how to customize, visit this link - [/tutorial/custom-error-handler/](/tutorial/custom-error-handler/)